Mark Ellis (footballer, born 1988): Tranmere Rovers

 On 21 May 2018 Ellis signed a two-year deal for newly promoted Tranmere after electing not to resign with Carlisle.
 Ellis ruptured his ACL in April 2019, making his return ten months later in a Cheshire Cup fixture against Crewe Alexandra.
 He signed a further one-year deal ahead of the 2020-21 season.
 On 8 March 2021, Ellis joined National League side Notts County on loan for the remainder of the 2020–21 season.

 Barrow

 Ellis signed for Barrow on a two-year deal on 18 June 2021.
 On 25 January 2022, Ellis joined National League side Solihull Moors on loan for the remainder of the 2021–22 season.
 He subsequently re-joined Torquay United on loan in October 2022.
 In February 2023, he returned to the National League with York City on loan until the end of the season.
 He was released at the end of the 2022–23 season.

 Chorley

-Ellis signed for National League North club Chorley on a one-year deal on 26 July 2023.
+Ellis signed for National League North club Chorley on an initial one-year deal on 26 July 2023.